-Our business depends on the award of new contracts and the timing and execution of those awards.
+$Our \ business \ depends \ on \ the \ award \ of \ new \ contracts \ and \ the \ timing \ and \ execution \ of \ those \ awards.$

 It is difficult to predict whether or when we will be awarded new contracts due to complex bidding and selection processes, changes in existing or forecast market conditions, governmental regulations, permitting and environmental matters.
-In the case of our Fabrication Division, while we have seen an increase in bidding activities and we secured a large new project award for offshore jacket foundations in 2022, we can provide no assurances that the higher level of bidding activity will continue during 2023 and beyond or that we will be successful in securing any additional large project awards.
-Our results of operations and cash flows can fluctuate materially from period to period based on our success in securing new project awards
+In the case of our Fabrication Division, while we have seen an increase in bidding activities, we can provide no assurances that the higher level of bidding activity will continue during 2024 and beyond or that we will be successful in securing any large project awards.
+Our results of operations and cash flows can fluctuate materially from period to period based on our success in securing new project awards.

 Our short-term profitability may be affected from time to time as we balance our current capacity with expectations of future project awards and the timing of execution of new project awards.
 If an expected new project award is delayed or not received, or project execution is delayed subsequent to an award, we may incur costs to maintain an idle workforce and facilities, or alternatively, we may determine that our long-term interests are best served by reducing our workforce and incurring increased costs associated with termination benefits.
-For example, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project.
-No duration of the suspension or timing of potential recommencement of the project was provided.
-See Note 2 and "New Project Awards and Backlog" in Item 7 for further discussion of the project suspension.
+For example, in February 2023, we received direction from our customer to suspend all activities on our offshore jackets project, and in July 2023, the customer cancelled the contract.
+See Note 2 and "New Project Awards and Backlog" in Item 7 for further discussion of the project cancellation.
 A reduction in our workforce could also impact our results of operations if customers are hesitant to award new contracts based upon our staffing levels or if we are unable to adequately increase our labor force and staff projects that are awarded following our workforce reductions over recent years.
-See the risk factor below titled "We may be unable to employ a sufficient number of skilled personnel to execute our projects."
+See the risk factor below titled "We may be unable to employ a sufficient number of skilled personnel to execute our projects" for further discussion of the impacts of labor constraints on our operations.